SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/dialog-for-followups.md

 ### Time zone selector

-If [time zones][10] have been activated in SuperOffice Settings and maintenance, you can select which time zone the follow-up will be created in.
+If your SuperOffice has [time zones][10] turned on, you can select which time zone the follow-up will be created in.
 The time zones are displayed by country, and you can search both by country and city directly in the time zone field.

 ### Start / End/Due / Duration